 PHP Prisma

-Light-weight PHP package for integrating multi-media related Large Language Models (LLMs) into your applications using a unified interface.
+Light-weight PHP package for integrating multi-media and text related Large Language Models (LLMs) into your applications using a unified interface.

 Supported providers